rubrikinc/fluent-plugin-throttle/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/rubrikinc/fluent-plugin-throttle/blob/master/LICENSE)

-A sentry pluging to throttle logs.
+A sentry plugin to throttle logs.
 Logs are grouped by a configurable key.
 When a group exceeds a configuration rate, logs are dropped for this group.

 ## Installation